Lamarqe/ha_openems/README.md

 4. Add FEMS Integration
 6. Enter your OpenEMS / FEMS address and user account (Fenecon standard:  x / user)

 The Fenecon password (user or owner) controls your access rights.
 If you just want to monitor (read-only access), "user" is fine.
 If you want to change settings, you need to use "owner".
+The Owner permissions work even without REST/API Write App.

 ## Installation